Abortion Proportion: The Impact of Abortion on American Politics

 As I watched the results of the 2022 midterm elections come in, a few thoughts in particular crossed my mind.

+Some had to do with being tired, as I was working with political campaigns at the time, and election day was a very long workday.
 But most had to do with the many people I had talked to during that campaign cycle and how important issues to them seemed to be reflected in the election results.

 But this didn’t happen, and not only was it not a red wave, but the Republican Party vastly underperformed in an overall historical context.
+Republicans barely took the House, while Democrats held the Senate and gained ground in several key state elections.

 You need to be logged in to view the rest of the content.
 Please .
 Not a Member?
 Join Us